neondatabase/examples/deploy-with-heroku/README.md

 ## Store your Neon credentials

-Run the command below to copy the `.env.example` file:
+Run the command below to copy the `.env.example` file, to the `neon-heroku-example` directory, and rename it to `.env`.

 ```
-cp .env.example .env
+cp .env.example neon-heroku-example/.env
 ```

 Store your Neon credentials in this `.env` file.